 The Office of Public Safety can only be effective in maintaining safety and security on campus if it has the cooperation and assistance of all members of the campus community.
 It is in your interest to be aware of security problems and to aid us in crime prevention.
 By practicing basic safety and security precautions, each individual will help make St. John’s College a safer place to live and to learn.
 We encourage you to join us in our efforts to provide a safe and sound environment for all.
 It is therefore imperative to immediately report all criminal offenses to the St. John’s Office of Public Safety, the assistant dean, or the director of student services.

-On the Crime Awareness page, you will find a description of the security practices and procedures at St. John’s College and the crime statistics for the past three calendar years.
-This information also meets all compliance standards as established by the federal Crime Awareness and Campus Security Act of 1990 including the 1998 Amendments.
-Printed copies are available to all current students and employees.
-Upon request, it is also provided to any applicant for enrollment or employment.
+The Campus Crime Report describes the safety and security practices and procedures at St. John’s College and provides the crime statistics for the past three calendar years.
+This report also meets all compliance standards as established by the federal Crime Awareness and Campus Security Act of 1990, including the amendments through 2008.
+This report is posted on the SJC web site and printed copies are available to all current students and employees.

-I wish you a safe and enjoyable visit and successful educational experience here at St. John’s College, Annapolis.
+In closing, I am optimistic that you will have a successful educational experience here at St. John’s College.

 St. John’s College - Annapolis